alext-sap/lx-collabo/test/doc/inline_tag_handling.md

 Check the description and content of inline tags in the Inline tags view of XTM Workbench.
 Different tags serve different purposes in HTML output including:

 * Font style
 * Named parameter
 * Hyperlinked text
 * Image/Icon
 * Code
 * Whitespace/Newline
 * Variable

     The Visual mode is currently unavailable when translating Markdown files.
-The English output in HTML can be viewed here for your reference:
+The English output in HTML can be viewed by downloading and opening the zip file here: